 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Every colon and rectal cancer arises from a polyp or other pre-cancerous lesion, and it takes 10 years on average for a polyp to become cancerous – which is why standard guidelines suggest colonoscopies once a decade starting at age 50.”
+Benefits of a colonoscopy: “Every colon and rectal cancer arises from a precancerous polyp or other precancerous lesion, and it takes 10 years on average for a benign polyp to become cancerous,” explains Dr. Liska.
+“A colonoscopy allows doctors to find and remove colon polyps before they’re a problem.”

 Regular colonoscopies prevent the majority of colorectal cancers.
 And, in fact, the rate of colorectal cancer diagnosed in patients over the age of 50 is decreasing in this country.
 It is encouraging to share that 65% of adults 50-75 are up to date on their screening.
 This decrease is largely due to screening and prevention by polypectomy.
 On the flip side, research shows that nearly all unscreened people know they should get a colonoscopy but still don’t.

 “Sadly, every patient who walks into my office with colorectal cancer had a polyp that could have been removed,” Dr. Liska says.
 “They missed the boat for some reason or another: They were too scared, their family doctor didn’t recommend it, their insurance company wouldn’t pay for it or they had a colonoscopy, and their doctor didn’t see the polyp.”

 A better colonoscopy experience: Colonoscopies have undergone a mini-makeover in recent years, with researchers working hard to improve the patient experience: